Do you know how much an acre of farmland is worth?

 AcreTrader Pros & Cons

-- Farmland is an excellent alternative investment, since it tends to move independently of swings in the general financial markets.
+- I believe farmland is an excellent alternative investment, since it tends to move independently of swings in the general financial markets.

-- Investments provide a mix of ongoing annual rent income, as well as capital gains on the sale of the property.
+- Investments provide potential for income and growth through a mix of ongoing annual rent income, as well as capital gains on the sale of the property.

 - Given the long-term nature of AcreTrader investments, profits on the sale of the underlying property will be taxable at more favorable long-term capital gains tax rates.

 - AcreTrader investments can be held in a self-directed individual retirement account (SDIRA).